awesome-pentest-gadgets/CrySys/README.md

 * Add the slurp.bat program to the __root__ direactory of the mass storage device.

 ___Result:___
-Enjoy watching yourself owning others...
+Enjoy watching yourself own others...

 ...cause we love ___destruction!___